 - Examines genome-editing tools including Zinc Finger Nucleases (ZFNs) and Transcription Activator-Like Effector Nucleases (TALENs).

 - Examines production technology to reduce bacterial, fungal, and viral diseases.

 - Provides information for users to discover ways to overcome the challenges associated with food security.

-This book is a valuable resource for researchers, scientists, as well as undergraduate and graduate students who wish to gain a comprehensive understanding of genome editing methods.
+This book is a valuable resource for researchers, scientists, and undergraduate and graduate students who wish to gain a comprehensive understanding of genome-editing methods.